 is our emotional and physical response to pressure.
-That pressure can
+We feel there

 arise from external factors including life events, illness